Are you ready to discover your college program?

 What's Covered: Qualified educational expenses include tuition and fees for undergraduate programs, certificate programs, technical or vocational training, on-the-job training, and certification and licensing.
 MGIB covers education-related expenses for up to three years.

 Who is Covered: To qualify, students must serve a minimum of two years on active duty.
 Service members who were honorably discharged and hold a high school diploma or GED may also be eligible.
-For specific details, students should visit the GI Bill customer service page.
+For specific details, students should visit the Montgomery GI Bill information page.

 How to Apply: To apply for the MGIB, students must complete VA Form 22-1990.
 Applicants submit their social security numbers, military and education histories, and bank account data with direct deposit information.